 The Digital Systems Rapid Prototyping Laboratory is devoted to teaching, research, and system design projects involving advanced digital systems employing embedded microprocessor based systems and or VHDL based digital systems.
-The laboratory is located in room 228 of the Light Engineering building.
+The laboratory is located in room 228, on the second floor, of the Light Engineering building.

-This facility is structured to support advanced digital design projects, as well as the laboratory portion of an undergraduate upper level VHDL digital design course, ESE-382.
-The lab room is configured with design stations equipped with Pentium based workstations that are networked to the laboratory's RAID 1 compliant Novell server.
-Each workstation provides access to a number of sophisticated software design packages, including ActiveVHDL by Aldec, Synplify from Synplicity, ispLEVER from Lattice Semiconductor, and other related software packages.
-All software packages utilize floating licensing, and are available on virtually all computers in the DSRPL, as well as the ESDL.
+This facility is structured to support advanced digital design projects, as well as the laboratory portion of an upper division undergraduate VHDL digital design course, ESE-382.
+The lab room is configured with design stations equipped with Pentium based workstations that are networked to the laboratory's RAID 1 compliant Windows 2003 server.
+Each workstation provides access to a number of sophisticated software design packages, including ActiveVHDL by Aldec, Synplify Pro from Synplicity, ispLEVER from Lattice Semiconductor, and other related software packages.
+All software packages utilize floating licensing, and are available on virtually all computers in the DSRPL, as well as the ESDL (see above).

-The project design stations may also be configured with a variety of test and debugging equipment, as needed for a respective project.
-Available are POD based (CPU replacement) and JTAG based (on-chip) in-circuit emulators, logic analyzers, digital storage oscilloscopes, function/waveform generators, and a variety of other standard lab test equipment.
+The project design stations may also be configured with a variety of test and debugging equipment, as needed for a respective design project.
+Available are POD based (CPU replacement) and JTAG based (on-chip) in-circuit emulators, logic analyzers, spectrum analyzers, digital storage oscilloscopes, function/waveform generators, frequency counters, and a variety of other standard lab test equipment.
 Further available in this room is a device programming station that supports a large number of programmable logic devices including EPROMs, microcontrollers, standard and complex PLDs, and FPGAs.
 Currently this lab supports embedded system designs based on the Atmel AVR family, as well as several industry standard single chip microcontrollers.
 Digital system designs using VHDL, and CPLDs and FPGAs from Lattice, Xilinx, and Altera are currently supported.